whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 ## B: Individual Work & Projects

-I enjoyed working on an individual project to the start the module because it gave me a good idea of where I was at, in terms of learning.
+I enjoyed working on an individual project to the start the module because it gave me a good idea of where I was in terms of learning.
 It also helped to have to do everything on my own.

 Individual Projects:
 * Mythical Creatures